clarin-eric/switchboard/INSTALL.md

    (this may depend on your local computing environment).

-4. Goto [http://localhost:8080](http://localhost:8080) in your browser to get access to the switchboard.
+4. Go to [http://localhost:8080](http://localhost:8080) in your browser to get access to the switchboard.

 # Build and run for development